 Prior to the 2003 U.S. invasion of Iraq, IPA collaborated with Saddam Hussein's regime to organize “fact-finding” trips to Iraq for American political figures and entertainers.
 In September 2002, for example, the Institute sponsored a visit to that country by a delegation that included Democratic Congressman Nick Rahall of West Virginia, former Democratic Senator James Abourezk of South Dakota, and IPA's own Norman Solomon.
 Their travels and activities were tightly controlled by the Iraqi government, which exploited them for propaganda purposes.

-While Rahall declared that he wanted to “give … peace a chance,” Abourezk blamed the United States and the sanctions regime (rather than Saddam Hussein) for the Iraqi people's suffering and asserted that an American invasion of Iraq would constitute an “unprovoked war … in violation … of basic humane values.”
+While Rahall declared that he wanted to “give … peace a chance,” Abourezk blamed the United States and the sanctions regime (rather than Saddam Hussein) for the Iraqi people's suffering, and he asserted that an American invasion of Iraq would constitute an “unprovoked war … in violation … of basic humane values.”
 Norman Solomon, meanwhile, alleged that: (a) the weapons inspectors in Iraq were in fact American military spies; (b) the U.S. was “determined to inflict a horrendous war” on the people of Iraq; and (c) “the idea of pre-emptive strikes is … insane” as a matter of principle.
-Baghdad exploited the foregoing comments in an effort to elicit public sympathy for the Iraqi regime and to weaken American resolve.
 Just before the Christmas season of 2002, Solomon and IPA sponsored a trip to Baghdad by Sean Penn, in hopes that the film star could, as Solomon put it, “inspire many Americans from various walks of life to explore how they can impede the momentum toward war.”
-When Penn, near the end of his stay in Baghdad, said that “the blood of Americans and Iraqis will be on our [Americans'] hands” if the U.S. were to invade Iraq, the Iraqi News Agency reported that the actor had “confirmed that Iraq is completely clear of weapons of mass destruction.”
+When Penn, near the end of his trip, said that “the blood of Americans and Iraqis will be on our [Americans'] hands” if the U.S. were to invade Iraq, the Iraqi News Agency reported that the actor had “confirmed that Iraq is completely clear of weapons of mass destruction.”
 In late 2002 and early 2003, IPA’s press office worked to build public credibility for leftist radicals who now sought to portray themselves as moderate leaders of a national peace movement.
 One such individual was Nancy Lessin, an AFL-CIO coordinator who, with the help of IPA's media machine, was re-branded as the head of Military Families Speak Out (MFSO).
-After an IPA media campaign disseminated Lessin’s name and contact information to newsrooms across the United States on January 17, 2003, she and MFSO became widely quoted in anti-war coverage in American newspapers and in publications abroad.
+After an IPA media campaign disseminated Lessin’s name and contact information to newsrooms across the United States on January 17, 2003, she and MFSO became widely quoted anti-war spokespeople in American and forign publications alike.

-Penn made a return trip to Iraq in late 2003, with help not only from Norman Solomon but also from Medea Benjamin.
+Sean Penn made a return trip to Iraq in late 2003, with help not only from Norman Solomon but also from the radical activist Medea Benjamin.
 As in his previous trip, the actor again made statements that had great propaganda value to Saddam Hussein.
-Penn said, for instance, that while “the insurgency movement builds every day in manpower and organizational strength,” many Iraqis were telling him that “there is no freedom in occupation, nor trust in unilateral intervention.”
+For instance, Penn said that while “the insurgency movement builds every day in manpower and organizational strength,” many Iraqis were telling him that “there is no freedom in occupation, nor trust in unilateral intervention.”